The conform-gt program modifies a target Variant Call Format (VCF) so that its records are consistent with a reference VCF file.

 First five fields of input target VCF record

-Result when using alleles to determine chromosome strand
+Result when using allele labels to determine chromosome strand

 Result when using REF allele frequency to determine chromosome strand